Jacob Paris

 className={

-// Create this class in your tailwind config
+? // Create these animations in CSS or your tailwind config

 }